Faculty Innovation Initiative

 The Faculty Innovation Initiative offers a competitive grant funding pool of “one-time initial project support” for faculty across campus seeking to incorporate innovative approaches to student community engagement into their courses.
 Applications are open to all Murray State teaching faculty, regardless of rank or tenure.* Grants will be awarded to proposals where the principles of student community engagement and philanthropy are central to the delivery of the core content of the course.
 These principles are represented by strategies to get students actively involved in the community by contributing “time, treasure, or talent” to address challenges to the quality of life within the area of the discipline of the applying faculty member.

 Awards are expected to be made in the amount of $1,000 each (based on Foundation authorization), and the number of grants awarded may vary from year to year.
 Funds are to be used for program-related expenses only, not to include faculty salaries.
-Funds distributed beyond Murray State University are restricted to 501(c)3 nonprofit organizations, as evidenced by a current IRS determination letter to be provided to the Murray State Foundation.
+Funds distributed beyond Murray State University are restricted to 501(c)3 nonprofit organizations, as evidenced by a current IRS determination letter to be provided to the Murray State University Foundation.

 Grant recipients will have the entire next academic year to conduct and report on the project.
-Expenditures in support of the initiative will be paid on behalf of each recipient by the Murray State Foundation and may include reimbursement of travel-related expenses.
+Expenditures in support of the initiative will be paid on behalf of each recipient by the Murray State University Foundation and may include reimbursement of travel-related expenses.

 *Of special note, all grant recipients will be eligible to apply for new projects in subsequent years.